fruzsina-banyai/webshop/README.md

 # Webshop

+## Work in progress
+This project is currently in development.
+So far, I've successfully implemented the User Management Service, Product Catalog, and Shopping Cart functionalities.
+Looking ahead, my next goal is to advance the project to a stage where I can begin working on a user interface that seamlessly integrates with the existing backend.

+---

 ### Objective of the Website
 The primary aim of the website is to establish a user-friendly and secure online shopping platform.
 Its adaptable nature allows for customization, catering to the distinct needs and preferences of each customer.
 Whether personalizing the shopping experience or ensuring a seamless transaction process, the website is designed to deliver a user-centric and flexible webshop environment.